rosell-dk/webp-on-demand/README.md

 | *debug* (optional)             | If set, a report will be served (as text) instead of an image |
 | *fail* (optional)              | What to serve if conversion fails.
 Default is  "original".
 Possible values: "original", "404", "report", "report-as-image".
 See [WebPConvertAndServe](https://github.com/rosell-dk/webp-convert-and-serve#api) docs|
 | *critical-fail* (optional)              | What to serve if conversion fails and source image is not availabl Default is  "error-as-image".
 Possible values: "original", "404", "report", "report-as-image".
 See [WebPConvertAndServe](https://github.com/rosell-dk/webp-convert-and-serve#api) docs |

-## The .htacesss example files

-Three different example files are supplied:

-`.htaccess.example1`
-Puts the converted files in the same folder as the original.
-The converted files gets the same name as the original plus ".webp".
-Ie. "image.jpg" will be converted into "image.jpg.webp"

-`.htaccess.example2a`
-Puts the converted files into a folder dedicated for the converted files.
-The converted files will then be organized into the same structure as the original.
-If you for example set the folder to be "webp-cache", then "/images/2017/fun-at-the-hotel.jpg" will be converted into "/webp-cache/images/2017/fun-at-the-hotel.jpg"

-`.htaccess.example2b`
-Same as 2a, but for the case where `.htaccess` isn't in webroot, but in a subfolder

 ## Configuring the converter